About my books:

 Your story may be a true winner and one that would capture the readers’ hearts.
 Unfortunately, I cannot accept book ideas, notes, or partial or completed manuscripts.
 My agent has wisely advised me against any of these types of offers.

 If I listen to or read your story idea, even if I never use it or if I already have a similar story under contract, I’ve opened myself up to a lawsuit if you feel any of my novels contain “your” storyline.
 This can be true of something I write twenty years from now.

-If we tried to turn your work into a novel as a collaborative work, we could hit a thousand snags of creative differences, and then I will have time poured into something I can’t finish it, and neither of us can get a payday.
+If we tried to turn your work into a novel as a collaborative work, we could hit a thousand snags of creative differences, and then we will have time poured into something we can’t finish, and neither of us can get a payday.
 Those are just a couple of reasons.
 There are many, many others.

 When I started writing my debut novel, I wrote all I could on it, but I couldn’t get it to fit together and work well as a novel.
 I came to a point where I would have sold it to anyone I thought could finish it decently.
 But what I eventually realized is that it wasn’t the story of someone else’s heart.
 It was the story of my heart, and I had to figure out how to get it written.

 The solution for you is to either tuck the story away as a hobby you enjoyed or pursue learning how to turn your ideas into a completed novel or series.
 Whatever your decision, I hope the very, very best for you.